Nirus2000/Kletterpartnersuche/readme.txt

 7. Simple integration of the GTC or GDPR
 8. Settings for the email templates
 9. Settings for different icons, widget and other things
+10. Settings for translations of the form
+11. Overview of entries in the admin panel

 == Description ==